iamjohnmills/imagereader/README.md

-# Feed Reader with Image Analysis and Comparison
+# ImageReader
+A simple feed reader with image analysis and comparison.

 https://iamjohnmills.github.io/imagereader/